 These are some possible causes of irritation and inflammation:

 Stomach acid in the food pipe.
-If you have gastroesophageal reflux disease (GERD), stomach acid that leaks backward into your esophagus on a regular basis may cause esophagitis.
+If you have gastroesophageal reflux disease (GERD), stomach acid leaks backward into your esophagus.
+If this occurs on a regular basis, it may cause esophagitis.

 Infections that weaken your immune system